etherforce/FeTSy/fetsy/webclient/scripts/directives.coffee.md

                                 'Work in progress'
                                 'Closed'
                             ]
-                            when 'assignee' then [
+                            when 'assignee' then getNames
-                                'X TODO'
-                                'Y TODO'
-                            ]
                             when 'priority' then [1..5]
                             else null
                     @getTemplateURL = ->
-                        if @getDropdownChoices()
+                        switch @key
-                            'ticketFieldDropdown.html'
+                            when 'status', 'priority' then 'ticketFieldDropdown.html'
-                        else
+                            when 'assignee' then 'ticketFieldTypeahead.html'
-                            'ticketField.html'
+                            else 'ticketField.html'
                     @click = (choice) ->
                         data = {}
                         data[@key] = choice
                         @ticket.change data
+                        .then =>
+                            @editMode = false
                         return
                     return
             ]